Hair Loss Evaluation

 Real Patient Before & After Photos

-We know that when genetics cause hair to shed in a predictable pattern, this is what is called male pattern baldness (MPB) or female pattern baldness (FPB).
+Hair loss that is caused by genetics occurs gradually in a typically predictable pattern.
+This is what is called male pattern baldness (MPB) or female pattern baldness (FPB).
 The genes for this condition are inherited from both sides of the family.

 Scalp and Hair Shaft Exam

+The scalp provides important clues for a hair loss evaluation.
 It is important to assess the health of the scalp, since scarring, redness, and scaling are signs of particular hair thinning disorders.
-Any unusual signs or an otherwise unhealthy scalp can help point Dr. Griffin to the cause of balding.
+Any unusual signs or an otherwise unhealthy scalp can help point Dr. Griffin to the cause of balding or thinning.
 The appearance of the hair shaft can also point to possible hair breakage conditions.